-Deforestation leakage can be triggered by a displacement of people, technology or capital from an area that is newly protected or covered by a REDD+ policy to another area that is not covered by that protection or policy.
+Deforestation leakage can be triggered by a displacement of people, technology, or capital from an area that is newly protected or covered by a REDD+ policy to another area that is not covered by that protection or policy.
 The direct movement of deforestation agents (or drivers) is called activity leakage.
 Deforestation is also highly sensitive to market dynamics, and deforestation can be displaced because of a change in land values and rents, or because of increased pressure on forests in reaction to a change in commodity prices.
 These phenomena are two different types of market leakage.
-The risks of displacement are also affected by governance, including institutional collaboration and enforcement, information and communication, culture and motivation (see Meyfroidt et al 2020 for a detailed discussion of the different drivers of leakage).
+The risks of displacement are also affected by governance, including institutional collaboration and enforcement, information and communication, culture, and motivation (see Meyfroidt et al 2020 for a detailed discussion of the different drivers of leakage).

 Leakage in the Context of REDD+

 Negative experiences with leakage in forest conservation date back to the establishment of protected areas in regions with weak governance and limited opportunities for prosperous rural livelihoods.
-Protected areas have a mixed record and often lead to an increase of deforestation outside of the area’s boundaries.
-However, projecting the outcomes of ill-planned and ill-managed protected areas on all REDD+ projects, fails to recognize the conceptual differences between activities that address drivers and the fencing of natural ecosystems.
+Protected areas have a mixed record and often lead to an increase in deforestation outside of the area’s boundaries.
+However, projecting the outcomes of ill-planned and ill-managed protected areas on all REDD+ projects fails to recognize the conceptual differences between activities that address drivers and the fencing of natural ecosystems.

 It is true that activity leakage remains a challenge of REDD+ activities, in particular where drivers of deforestation are highly mobile and able to move from one forest frontier to another.
 If agro-industrial companies or land speculators face a restriction on their activities—such as a deforestation moratorium—in one region, they are likely to move their operations to another region or country.
 Such leakage is structural and hard to avoid as large industrial players operate at a national or even global scale.
 An example of such leakage is the Soy Moratorium in the Brazilian Amazon, which has led to a 31 percent increase of soy production—and deforestation (increasing by 13 percent)—in the nearby Cerrado.